The doctor said, “You have healed well and you’re free to do what you want.“

 Recovery is on-going.
 Peri-menopause and menopause is around the corner, and possibly a bit sooner for me (women who have hysterectomy and keep one or both ovaries may be likely to have earlier ovarian failure).
 These are important women's health topics so you can bet I'll be sharing all about that too!

 Approaching middle age isn't quite what I expected.
 In many ways it's fabulous and in many ways it's not (no one told me about how my eyebrows would simultaneously thin yet grow wild...!)
-I'll be hosting a webinar in early March 2020 about Finding Your Fit After 40.
-I'll go over why age isn't just a number and the four important areas you must address in order to feel your best in midlife.
-If you are interested, subscribe to my newsletter and follow Reuna Fitness on Facebook for additional information.
+If you are interested, subscribe to my newsletter and follow Reuna Fitness on Facebook for relevant information on wellness in midlife and beyond.

 Thank you for reading!